Google Business Profile, Social Media & Backlinks: The Trio That Drives Leads to Your Website

 What About Nextdoor?

 Nextdoor is a neighborhood-based social network where locals recommend service providers.
-It can be valuable for hyper-local businesses (especially handymen, landscapers, and cleaning services), but it's not essential to start with.
-If you're already stretched thin, focus on Facebook and Google Business Profile first—Nextdoor is a "nice to have" once those are solid and you're ready to expand.
+It can be a real asset for hyper-local businesses—especially handymen, landscapers, and cleaning services—but it's not essential right out of the gate.
+If you're already stretched thin, focus on Facebook and your Google Business Profile first.
+Nextdoor is a "nice to have" once those are solid and you're ready to expand.

 Pillar 3: Local Backlinks & Listings – Signals That You're Credible

-Local backlinks (other websites linking to yours) and directory listings tell Google: This business is real and people trust them.
+Local backlinks (other websites linking to yours) and directory listings tell Google one thing: this business is real, and people trust them.

 This includes: